-We are writing to you on behalf of the Rhode Island Coalition of Housing Providers ("the coalition") in strong opposition to House Bill 7305.
-The coalition represents a diverse group of housing providers throughout the State of Rhode Island all striving to provide safe and quality housing to those Rhode Islanders that need it and believes the passing of this bill will hurt landlords and tenants alike.
+We are writing to you on behalf of the Rhode Island Coalition of Housing Providers ("the coalition") in strong opposition to House Bill 5920.
+The coalition represents a diverse group of housing providers throughout the State of Rhode Island all striving to provide safe and quality housing.
 While we understand the importance of ensuring fair and equitable access to housing for all individuals, we have significant concerns about the potential implications and unintended consequences of this legislation.